karelnagel/sunnypilot/README.md

 > [**IMPORTANT**]
 > It is recommended to [re-flash AGNOS](https://flash.comma.ai/) if you intend to downgrade from the new branches.
-> You can still restore the latest sunnylink backup made on the old branches.

 |    Branch    |         Installation URL         |
 |:------------:|:--------------------------------:|